jiarong/VirSorter2/README.md

 - apply machine learning to estimate viralness using genomic features including structural/functional/taxonomic annotation and viral hallmark genes;
 - train with high quality virus genomes from metagenomes or other sources.

+See more details in [the publicaiton](https://pubmed.ncbi.nlm.nih.gov/33522966).

+# Important updates

+- The newest stable version is 2.2.
+- An tutorial/SOP on how to VirSorter2 results is avaiable.
+- A few new options are added to acommodate the SOP (see details in [change log](Changelog.md)).
+- The default --include-groups is change for all viral groups to dsDNAphage and ssDNA since this should be used for what most people interested in phage.
+- A new FAQ section is available at the bottom of this doc.

 # Installation (tested on CentOS linux; should work in all linux; MacOS is not supported at the moment)